2 July 2020

 Root Canal Treatment

-A root canal is required when the nerve located inside your tooth is dead or dying.
-This can cause severe discomfort, meaning root canal treatment can provide some much needed relief.
+Root canal treatment is required when the nerve located inside your tooth is dead or dying.
+This can often cause discomfort, meaning a root canal can help provide some much needed relief.
 In some causes, a dead tooth may have no symptoms at all and can only be picked up via x-ray.
 If it is left untreated, there may be a strong possibility that the tooth may come loose or turn black.
 By opting for a root canal we can clean the inflamed area and by opening up a crown can then be placed on top for it's protection.
-Back molars are most likely to crack and so we always recommend a crown in these cases.
+On average, your back molars are most likely to be at risk of cracking, which is why we recommend a crown in these cases.

 Cases Where a Root Canal Is Needed

 There can be a wide range of reasons where a root canal may be required; a crack in a tooth, severe decay or general wear and tear from grinding.
-The best way to reduce the need for this treatment is to maintain a high standard of oral hygiene and visit your dentist regularly.
+The best way to help reduce the need for a root canal is a high standard of oral hygiene and regular visits to your dentist.

 Symptoms of Discomfort

-If experiencing any of these symptoms, you should arrange an appointment with your dentist.
-Sometimes a tooth that needs root canal treatment may not have any symptoms at all.
+Should you experience any of these symptoms, you we suggest arranging an appointment with your dentist.
+In some cases a tooth that requires root canal treatment may not have any symptoms whatsoever.